National Federation of Builders: History

+It was founded in 1896.
+In 2024, it announced plans to merge with its Scottish counterpart, the Scottish Building Federation.

 Structure

 A non-profit organisation, the National Federation of Builders (NFB) is an independent federation which supplies business and training services to builders, constructors, contractors and house builders across England and Wales.
 Its website provides a public list of NFB-approved builders and a find a builder service.

 The NFB includes the House Builders Association (HBA), NFB Heritage, the Major Contractors Group (MCG) and NFB Cymru.

 The organisation has three main departments looking after member concerns; training, policy and membership services.
 Membership is split into eight regions; Southern, South West, Eastern, Midlands, North East, North West, London and Wales.

 NFB members are eligible for offers, discounted products and services through Associate members and advice lines.

 Policy

 The NFB policy team is split into construction and housebuilding, allowing it to campaign on different agendas.

 Construction

-After a long campaign, the NFB was instrumental in the implementation of the prompt payment code, which checks when large business pays their suppliers.

-Working alongside Peter Aldous, the NFB lobbied for retentions to be put into trust, meaning if there are any insolvencies in the supply chain, those who are owed money are insulted from any losses.
+After a long campaign, the NFB was instrumental in the implementation of the Prompt Payment Code, which checks when large business pays their suppliers.
+Working alongside Peter Aldous, the NFB lobbied for retentions to be put into trust, meaning if there are any insolvencies in the supply chain, those who are owed money are insulated from any losses.